Traditional Vietnamese Pickled Carrots and Daikon (Do Chua)

 Why are pickled carrots and daikon important to Vietnamese cuisine?

 Vietnamese cuisine has a lot of umami and salty flavors thanks to the use of fish sauce, oyster sauce, and soy sauce.
-The best way to cut through those flavors is with some sort of pickled vegetable.
-The most popular kind of pickled vegetable in Vietnamese cuisine are carrots and daikon.
-They are also known as Do Chua in Vietnamese.
+In my perspective, the best way to cut through those flavors is with some sort of pickled vegetable.
+The most popular kind of pickled vegetable in Vietnamese cuisine are carrots and daikon aka do chua.

 Do Chua is used as both a condiment and a side dish.
-You can find pickled carrots and daikon in dishes like banh mi, com tam, and bun (vermicelli noodle bowls).
+We have this stuff on everything like banh mi, com tam, and bun (vermicelli noodle bowls).
 The purpose of pickled carrots and daikon is to provide balance to the dish.
-The balance of umami, sweet, and tangy flavors is the hallmark of good Vietnamese food.
+The balance of umami, sweet, and tangy flavors is the hallmark of good Vietnamese food (at least that’s what I think!).

 Ingredients, Substitutions & Adjustments